England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 Admiring Graffiti in Brick Lane & Shoreditch

-By the time we explore these places, it was already evening.
-We went to Brick Lane to explore the graffiti artworks all along the walls in Brick lane as well as the Shoreditch area of London.
+By the time we explored these places, it was already evening.
+We went to Brick Lane to explore the graffiti artworks all along the walls of Brick lane as well as the Shoreditch area of London.
 Graffiti in my opinion is a game of vision and perspective, and I was very amazed by them.

 Ending the day with Christmas Shopping at Old Spitalfields

 Along the way, we stopped at the Old Spitalfields market for some Christmas shopping.
 We took a tube from the nearby Liverpool station for Osterley, where we were staying.

 We dedicated day 4 of our England and Scotland 2 week itinerary to exploring the university town, Cambridge.
 We took the train to spend the day in Cambridge.
 Thanks to the reliable weather forecasting of London, we carried extra jackets that saved us from chilling breeze that day.

 From the station, we walked down the lanes till we reached one of the historic colleges that constitute the University of Cambridge, the King’s College, followed by King’s College Chapel.